Fitzpa/vitest-mcp/README.md

 > ⚠️ **Note**: The above example may not be valid for all MCP clients.
 Verify your client's specific setup instructions.

+### Running your local fork

+Use this when you want to exercise changes in your clone instead of the published `@djankies/vitest-mcp` package:

+1. Clone and install dependencies: `git clone <your-fork-url> && cd vitest-mcp && npm install`
+2. Build the server once: `npm run build` (or `npm run dev` to keep TypeScript in watch mode)
+3. Point your MCP client at the built entry: `"command": "node", "args": ["/absolute/path/to/vitest-mcp/dist/index.js"]`
+4. Start the client and verify the server registers; rerun `npm run build` after code changes if not using watch mode.

 ### 🛠️ Client-Specific Setup

 Select your preferred IDE or tool from the setup guides below: